Ira: Efficient Transaction Replay for Distributed Systems: Ethereum: A case study

 \parhead{Block Processing} For each block, we retrieve the parent block's state from reth's archival database and execute all transactions sequentially.
 To ensure correct intra-block state visibility, we maintain a \emph{write-through cache} that accumulates state modifications across transactions within a block: each transaction observes the effects of all preceding transactions, matching original execution semantics.
 Blocks are processed in parallel across CPU cores, with results merged and sorted by $(block, tx, op)$ order.

-\parhead{Dataset} We collected traces from blocks $24,019,447$ through $24,120,246$ ($100,800$ consecutive blocks spanning two weeks of Ethereum mainnet activity).
+\parhead{Dataset} We collected traces from blocks $24,019,447$ through $24,120,246$ ($100,800$ consecutive blocks spanning December 15--29, 2025 on Ethereum mainnet).
 The trace contains $\OpsGrandTotal{}$ state operations across approximately $15$ million transactions.
 We store traces in Apache Parquet~\cite{apachesoftwarefoundationApacheParquet} columnar format with Zstandard~\cite{facebookZstandardRealtimeData} compression, yielding a ${\sim}12$ GB dataset.

 \parhead{Completeness} Our instrumentation captures $100\%$ of state operations executed during block validation, with no sampling or filtering.
 Transactions that fail during re-execution (e.g., due to state inconsistencies) are excluded; these represent less than $0.01\%$ of transactions and do not affect our findings.